stephomi/nomadsculpt.com/manual/docs/interface.md

 Keyboard is supported on iOS, you can hold ⌘ to display a list of shortcuts.

-For Android support is a bit experimental.
+For Android, support is a bit experimental.

 ![](./images/shortcuts.jpg)